-And being found in human form,

-he humbled himself

-Philippians 2:5-11

-and became obedient to the point of death - even death on a cross.
+And being found in human form, he humbled himself and became obedient to the point of death-even death on a cross.

 Therefore God also highly exalted him and gave him the name that is above every name, so that at the name of Jesus every knee should bend, in heaven and on earth and under the earth, and every tongue should confess that Jesus Christ is Lord, to the glory of God the Father.

 The Word of the Lord.
 Thanks be to God.

 Silence may follow.

 The Passion Gospel

-Mark 15: 1-39, 40-47
+Mark 14:1--15:47

-The Customary responses before and after the Gospel are omitted today.
-Remain seated for the first part of the Passion and stand, if able at the mention of the Place of the Skull.

-A Reading from Mark.
+The people are seated.